YoshihiroNak/T2A2-API-Webserver-Project/README.md

 - Inefficiency: Exchanging feedback using a notebook is inefficient because only the person who owns the notebook can write and view it.
 Manual work is time-consuming and limits the opportunity for other employees to view it.

 - Data Management: It is inefficient for a company to keep multiple notebooks, and searching for past information becomes manual and time-consuming.
 By managing data, a campany can quickly search for past information and use it for training new empolyees in the next period.

 - Limited collaboration: The current method is inefficient as oppotunities for other employees to view the group journal are limited.
 Additionally, it is difficult to grasp the status of new employee training for all employees.
 By having a unified platform, all employees can view the group journal, and there is the advantage that they can communicate after understanding the situation.

 <a id="anchor3"></a>

 ## R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?
-I have chosen PostgreSQL as the database for this app because it is a powful and reliable open source relational database management system(RDBMS) and it ishighly scalable.
+I have chosen PostgreSQL as the database for this app because it is a powful and reliable open source relational database management system(RDBMS) and it is highly scalable.
 Moreover, PostgeSQL has rich query optimization features and can efficiently process complex queries. <br>
 When comparing PostgreSQL and MongoDB which is one of the other database management system, there are the following drawbacks: <br>
 #### PostgeSQL drawbacks compared MongoDB